ysyk2021/the-power-of-adaptability-using-lifelong-learning-to-navigate-change/src/chapter-2-1.md

-Chapter 9: The Role of Lifelong Learning in Building Adaptability
+The Role of Lifelong Learning in Building Adaptability
 =================================================================

 In the face of an ever-changing world, adaptability has become a crucial skill for individuals to thrive.
 And at the core of adaptability lies lifelong learning -- the continuous pursuit of knowledge and development throughout one's life.
 This chapter explores the significant role of lifelong learning in building adaptability and provides insights into how it can empower individuals to navigate change effectively.